evanbray1/Paint-Pours/README.md

 ## Example Usage
-Some truly minimal examples to generate some paint pour images:
+Some truly minimal examples to get started with:

 ```python
 import paint_pour_tools as pptools